RiemaLabs/modular-indexer-light/README.md

 go build
 ./modular-indexer-light
 ```
-_Please note: When initiating the Light Indexer, the system will automatically generate a private key and save it in the 'private' file.
+_Please note: When initiating the Light Indexer, the system will automatically generate a private key and save it in the 'private' file located in the 'modular-indexer-light' directory.
 Ensure that you securely store this private key._

 ## Basic Usage
 Light Indexer is optimized for cost-efficiency.
 This design provides a user-friendly approach for those needing to interact with Bitcoin's meta-protocols (such as brc-20) without expensive data processing.